General | Data | Testing | Vaccines

 Anyone that lives in the City of Bridgeport is eligible for a “Park City Resident Card,” regardless of their age, ethnicity, immigration status or previous criminal history, if they provide documentation that establishes proof of their identity and residency within the city.
-Cards may be obtained at the Office of Vital Statistics at the Margaret E. Morton Govt.
-Center, 999 Broad Street, Bridgeport, CT 06604.
+Cards may be obtained at the Office of Vital Records at the Margaret E. Morton Government Center, 999 Broad Street, Bridgeport, CT 06604.
 The cards last for three years before expiration and are only $15.
 Applicants will not file any individual documents with Vital Statistics to receive an ID.

 The cards feature the name, address, date of birth, expiration date, picture and signature of the individual, as well as other optional information such as an emergency contact and allergy information.
 The card features a holographic background and a raised tactile seal to protect the card against fraud.